Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 The vRack network serves as a global private network bridging various OVHcloud products, enabling the creation of sophisticated network solutions.
 Beyond facilitating private connections, it also supports routing public IP addresses.

 **This guide focuses on Additional IPv6 address block configuration within a vRack network.**

+> [!primary]
+>
+> vRack supports both IPv4 and IPv6 blocks.
+You can find the instructions on how to configure IPv4 blocks in this guide: [Configuring an IP block in a vRack](https://help.ovhcloud.com/csm/en-dedicated-servers-ip-block-vrack?id=kb_article_view&sysparm_article=KB0043342).
+>

 ## Introduction